-By Rachael Hammer, Senior Account Executive and Todd Courtney, Senior Account Executive, at Vivid Learning Systems.
+By Rachael Hammer, Senior Account Executive and Todd Courtney, Senior Account Executive, at HSI Learning Systems.

 What is communication worth?
 What does miscommunication cause?
 Mistrust?
 The end of a relationship?
 The start of a war?
 Ok, what about NO communication?

 A "Friday Forward" by Rober Glazer (sign up if you haven't already for Robert's Weekly perspectives on achievement, personal growth and pushing limits in life and leadership) was circulated around HSI recently.
 It was titled "Going Dark" and discussed the disappointing trend in the professional world, known as "ghosting".

 Even if you aren't familiar with the term, it's probably happened to you or you've done it to others.
 Ghosting is the sudden, abrupt, cease of communication to someone who you've previously spent time with.
 Maybe a product demo with a new vendor, perhaps an interview with a new candidate.

 It happens in the dating world (I'm told), but I've experienced it as a vendor whose product is being evaluated.
 I suppose this is to be expected to some degree in sales, but the team at HSI does not operate this way.
 Not to each other, not in our personal lives, not to our prospects, not to our customers.
 But we know the term, because it happens to us.

 What is communication worth?
 Why is responsiveness or even just a response important?
 We all have bosses, deadlines, people we care for, objectives to hit.
 We’re no different and neither are you.
 We all deserve a response, even if that response is difficult to give or receive -- or should I say especially when the response is difficult to give or receive.